Wiqiro/Wiqiro/README.md

 <br><br>
 My name is William, I'm 18 and and I'm a student at UTBM in France.

-Right now I'm studying at the University of Primorska in Slovenia for my last common course semester !

 ### 🎓 Here are the projects I've been working on at UTBM: